 - 1. A passing grade on any particular component of the course is not required for a student to pass the course as a whole. - 2.
 Students should be aware that generally no "make-up" exams will be given.
 Any student who finds it necessary to miss an examination or quiz must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting moved to another piece of work.
 Note that deferred final examinations do not have to cover the same material or have the same format as the regular final examination. - 3.
 Practice questions will be assigned.
 Students are not required to hand these in, but it is highly recommended that they be completed.
 Answers to practice questions and quizzes related to project evaluation from previous semesters can be found on Blackboard. - 4.
 Students should be aware of the academic regulations outlined in The University of Calgary Calendar. - 5.
-Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within seven days of work being returned to class.
+Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within 7 days of work being returned to class.
 However, the earliest that grades will be discussed will be two days after the return of a quiz or examination. - 6.
 Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - 7.
-Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline.
+Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline. - 8.
+It is the student's responsibility to request academic accommodations.
+If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
+Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
+In the Department of Economics, we recommend that all students enrolled in the Spring/Summer session, should discuss their needs with the instructor of the course no later than seven (7) days after the start of this course.